Roman–Gallic wars: Cisalpine conflicts

-298–290 BC: The Third Samnite War.
-An alliance of Samnites, Gauls, Etruscans and Umbrians fights Rome.
+295 BC: During the Third Samnite War, an alliance of Samnites, Gauls, Etruscans and Umbrians fights Rome.
+After an initial defeat, the Romans win a major victory at the Battle of Sentinum under the consuls Quintus Fabius Maximus Rullianus and Publius Decius Mus, who devotes himself and perishes in the battle.

 284 BC: The Gauls besiege Arretium.
 The Romans march to relieve the city, and the Gauls defeat them.
 Rome then sends a punitive expedition north which defeats the Senones and drives them out of their territory, which Rome occupies.
 Then in 283 BC the Boii, with Etruscan allies, march on Rome.
 Rome is victorious at the Battle of Lake Vadimo.

 225 BC: The Insubres and Boii hire Alpine Gauls, the Gaesatae, to join them and march on Rome.
 The Gauls defeated the Romans at Faesulae, but later the Romans defeated the Gauls at Telamon.

 223–193 BC: After this came a concerted Roman policy aimed at conquering Gallic territories south of the Alps.
 Rome invaded the territory of the Insubres in 223 BC, and took Clastidium, Acerrae and Mediolanum in 222 BC.
-Rome fought Carthage in the Second Punic War (218-201 BC), and the Gauls typically sided with Carthage.
-After the war, Rome took Bononia (196 BC), Placentia (194 BC) and Mutina (193 BC).
-After this, many of the surviving Boii retreated north across the Alps to form a new state, Boihaemum.
+Rome fought Carthage in the Second Punic War (218–201 BC), and the Gauls typically sided with Carthage.
+After the war, Rome took Bononia (196 BC), Placentia (194 BC), and Mutina (193 BC).
+According to Strabo, many of the surviving Boii retreated north across the Alps to the land subsequently known as Boihaemum, but in all probability the region was already inhabited by Boii prior to their subjugation in Italy.

 Transalpine conflicts

 125–121 BC: Romans crossed the Alps and fought first the Salluvii and Vocontii, and then Allobroges and Arveni.
 The Gauls were decisively defeated at the Battle of Vindalium and Battle of the Isère River in 121 BC.
-The Allobrogian territory was subsequently annexed and incorporated into a Roman province known as Gallia Transalpina.
+The Allobrogian territory was subsequently annexed and incorporated the Roman province known as Gallia Transalpina, later Gallia Narbonensis.

-109 BC: At Cimbrian War, Cimbri and Ambrones, and their allies Helvetii, take victory over a Roman army near Agendicum (Battle of Burdigala) in 107 BC, in which the consul was killed.
+109 BC: During the Cimbrian War, the Cimbri defeat the consul Marcus Junius Silanus. in 107 BC, the Cimbri and Ambrones, together with their allies Helvetii, defeat a Roman army near Agendicum in the Battle of Burdigala, in which the consul Lucius Cassius Longinus is killed.

-58–50 BC: Julius Caesar leads Roman armies in the Gallic Wars in France and Belgium.
+58–50 BC: Caesar leads a series of campaigns through Gaul, which he chronicles in detail.
+The result is the near-complete subjugation of the country between the Atlantic and the Rhine.
+After discovering that some of the Gauls are receiving aid from Britain, Caesar mounts the first Roman military expedition to that island.

-40–37 BC: Unrest was the reason for Agrippa's mission to Gaul, where we know he defeated the Aquitani.
+40–37 BC: Prompted by unrest in Gaul, Marcus Vipsanius Agrippa marches against the Aquitani, whom he defeats.

-28–27 BC: Marcus Valerius Messalla Corvinus suppressed the revolt in Gallia Aquitania, for this feat he celebrated a triumph in 27 BC.
+28–27 BC: Marcus Valerius Messalla Corvinus suppresses a revolt in Aquitania, for which he celebrates a triumph.